kpmmmurphy/react-native-navbar/README.md

     * `location.query` - a querystring-parsed object
     * `location.hash` - the 'fragment' portion of the URL including the pound-sign

+The following additional properties are passed to route components:

+* `isFocusedRoute` - whether or not this is the currently focused route (it won't be during transition in/out)

 ## Props

 ### `routes`